How To Create a Trading Plan

 If it stings, but is not the end of the world, that’s probably the sweet spot.

-Each of these trading strategies has more detail elsewhere but they are referenced in your trading plan.
+Remember… each of your trading strategies has more detail elsewhere but they are referenced in your trading plan.

 If you are looking for inspiration I’ve done a deep dove into a variety of trading strategies.